PetitCoinCoin/everybody-codes/02_The_Song_of_Ducks_and_Dragons/stats.md

 I'm disappointed with Q8 as P3 runs in 15sec (first implem was 40sec, but doing it "the python way" improved a lot).
 I would want to rework this and find the clever way, but let's be honest, I won't.

 I overthought Q9 and how to find who is a child of who.
 Simple bruteforce seemed to be the way.
 And then, even though I do like for/else structure, it gets messy at 2AM.
 I had to debug this in the morning.
 Also, pypy to the request (3.5sec for part 3 instead of 35sec with python).
 But most of it is identifying children and parents.

+Q10 was the last day I woke up during the night to start at release time.
+It now takes too long to solve (even more with a fuzzy brain).
+For P3, I tried BFS, DFS... ended taking a look at some hint and ended with DP (which is a nice exercise for me as I still struggle with this).
+P3 runs in ~40sec (but 4-5 minutes with pypy !)